M17-Project/Module_17/README.md

 ## Getting Started

-0. The very first step is to get a board.
+The very first step is to get a board.
 The board is not available for sale yet.
 Head over to the [Ordering guide](./docs/order.md) to get a board.
-If you want to assemble the board with the designed enclosure and HMI, follow the instructions from the [enclosure instructions](./docs/enclosure.md)
+If you want to assemble the board with the designed enclosure and HMI, follow the instructions from the [enclosure instructions](./docs/enclosure.md).

 Otherwise, if you just obtained a Module17 board, you may want to:

 1. Flash it with OpenRTX, the officially supported firmware [Details](./docs/flashing.md)
 2. Configure OpenRTX settings [Details](./docs/quickstart.md#configure-openrtx)
 3. Adjust the baseband levels for your specific transceiver [Details](./docs/quickstart.md#adjusting-the-baseband-levels)

+A list of tested transceivers is [here](https://wiki.m17project.org/radio_compatibility).

 ## Building the firmware yourself